rozensoftware/flea/README.md

 * version : returns current server version
 * bash : a host bash command.
 The value property has to have a command line to execute in a host.
 * pic : takes a screenshots of the host and send it to FTP server
-* sendlog : read current key logger file and send its content to receiver
+* sendlog : reads current key logger file and sends its content to receiver
+* proclist : displays currently running processes in the system.
+This works only for Windows.

 New commands will be added later.